ceeoinnovations/hackathon-template/README.md

 * `about`: basic information about your website
 * `Submission Form`: project submission form
 * `Submission Form (File responses)`: images and videos. **Change sharing permission** of this folder so that `Anyone can view`
-3. Replace placeholder text with your data in the `about`sheet
+3. Replace all the placeholder text with your data in the `about`sheet
 * `website`: you can get your website link once setting up GitHub
 * `form`: open the form in Google Drive and click `Send` and then `Link` tab to find a form link
 4. Open the form in Google Drive.
 Click `Responses` and click More icon on the right.
 Click `Select response destination`.
 Choose an option of `Create a new spreadsheet`.
 Name that spreadsheet as `projects`